TehKitti/Maunz/README.md

 *about - Gives information about Maunz such as version and uptime.

-*accinfo {username} - Gives you full information about any Minecraft account.
+*accinfo \<username> - Gives you full information about any Minecraft account.

 *chans - Lists the channels that Maunz is currently in.